jwhenshaw/rn-mobx-supabase-realm/README.md

 This is a new [**React Native**](https://reactnative.dev) project, bootstrapped using [`@react-native-community/cli`](https://github.com/react-native-community/cli).

+With the addition of using [Realm DB](https://www.mongodb.com/docs/realm/sdk/react-native/) for device storage.

 # Getting Started

 >**Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.